srimuvva/GoSampleWebServer/README.txt

 # Run webserv using below cmd, we dont specify port, server uses 8080 port.
 [root@mapi09 GoSampleWebServer]# ./webserv -port 5678
 Now from any machine issue command curl<IP>:<Port> should return Joke.
+If you got empty respose that could be because of above said limitation that server does not support UTF8 unicode firstname and last names.
+Try more to get proper response.